He created man of clay like the potters, and the djinn did He create of smokeless fire. Which is it, of the favours of your Lord, that ye deny?

 There was another scrabble of stones and broken twigs, then Much’s voice floated down, sounding excited.
 “You see?
 I told you I could.
 I lost the trail for a bit back there on the rocks, but I found it again, didn’t I?”

-“That you did, lad.
+“You did, lad.
 Well done.”
 There was the sound of one of John’s congratulatory back-slaps.
 Nasir flinched in sympathy; for all that he was a gentle soul, John put his weight into those.
 Much had done well, though.
 He would have to make sure to tell him so.

 “John, you’ll need a rope or something,” Robin called up.
 “It’s a fair way down.
 Do you have one?”